Bayesian shrinkage priors for penalized synthetic control estimators in the presence of spillovers: Additional Application Details and Results

-Web~Figure~\ref{fig:sensitivity-analysis} presents the estimated causal effect of the beverage tax using the DS2 prior across various cutoff $\rho$ values, each representing geographic boundaries as $\kappa = 0$.
-Each cutoff excludes increasingly larger percentages of control units from the donor pool, ranging from 0\% to 50\% in 5\% increments.
+Web~Figure~\ref{fig:trace-plots} presents trace plots for $\tau_t$ at four randomly selected post-intervention times $t > T_0$, with a single chain randomly selected for DHS and DS2 using $\kappa_d = 0$.
+The trace plots display the post-warm-up period over 5,000 iterations, indicating good mixing and convergence for the Markov chains, which suggests an efficient exploration of the posterior distribution.
+Web~Figure~\ref{fig:sensitivity-analysis} presents the estimated causal effect of the beverage tax using DS2 across various cutoff values $\rho$, each representing geographic boundaries as $\kappa = 0$.
+Each cutoff excludes increasingly larger percentages of control units from the donor pool, ranging from 0\% to 50\% in increments of 5\%.
 The pre-intervention fit is omitted to highlight post-intervention estimation differences.
-Results show a significant reduction in sugar-sweetened and artificially sweetened beverage sales at mass merchandise stores in Philadelphia, with all four-week $95\%$ credible intervals indicating a non-zero and negative policy effect (i.e., $\tau_t < 0$).
-Despite an increase in average sales for ZIP3 areas bordering Philadelphia (Web~Figure~\ref{fig:beverage-sales}), no clear positive spillover effect is observed, as the estimated reduction of sales increases as more neighboring controls are excluded.
+The results show a reduction in SSB sales, with the $95\%$ CIs indicating a non-zero and negative treatment effect ($\tau_t < 0$).
+Despite an increase in SSB sales for ZIP3 areas bordering Philadelphia (Web~Figure~\ref{fig:beverage-sales}), no clear positive spillover effect is observed, as the estimated reduction of sales increases as more neighboring controls are excluded.
 This pattern may result from the DS2 prior not selecting bordering areas affected by spillover, as other areas may contribute more to the model's predictive power.
-Overall, this suggests that spillover has a minimal impact on estimating the effect of the beverage tax.